tueimage/8qa01/README.md

 *	`ISIC_[ID]\_segmentation.png` the mask of the lesion, showing which pixels belong to the lesion or not
 * The label of the image, i.e. whether it belongs to the Melanoma class (0 = no, 1 = yes), and/or the Keratosis class (0 = no, 1 = yes).

-The full dataset is available via https://challenge.isic-archive.com/landing/2017 .
-You should download all three sets (Training, Validation and Test) since your list of images can contain images from any of them.
-After this you can put the images in one folder, and the masks in one folder.
+The full dataset is available via https://challenge.isic-archive.com/landing/2017, a copy is available here https://surfdrive.surf.nl/files/index.php/s/qcjlXkcUxWT8Bfg.

-If you just want to look at some images without registering, you can get the Training set here: https://surfdrive.surf.nl/files/index.php/s/ZxuiojXx8rmIq3q .
-This does NOT include the Valdiation and Test set.
-I have tried to upload these on Surfdrive as well, but due to the internet speed at my home office, this does not seem possible.
+You can put all images into one folder (so you do not have the train/validation/test split), and all masks into one folder.

 ## Assignments